wragge/trove-data-guide/_sources/other-digitised-resources/how-to/harvest-digitised-resources.md

 ### Merge/remove duplicates from dataset

-The aim of this step is to de-duplicate the harvested records, while preserving all the harvested metadata.
+The aim of this step is to de-duplicate the harvested records while preserving all the harvested metadata.
 The result is a dataset with one record for each fulltext url.
 If there are multiple values in any column, these will merged into a single list.

-- identify columns that can contain only one value (eg fulltext_url) and create a de-duplicated dataframe containing these columns
+- identify columns that can contain only one value (eg `fulltext_url`) and create a de-duplicated dataframe containing these columns
 - identify columns that could contain multiple values that need to be de-duplicated
 - merge values of columns with multiple values into new dataframes
 - merge dataframe with single value columns together with all the new dataframes, linking on the `fulltext_url` field

 ### Download text

-- using the number of pages attempt to [download text from publication](/other-digitised-resources/how-to/download-items-text-images)
+- use the number of pages attempt to [download text from publication](/other-digitised-resources/how-to/download-items-text-images)
 - if successful add text file name to dataset

 ### Download images

+- use the number of pages or page identifiers to [download page images from a publication](/other-digitised-resources/how-to/download-items-text-images)

 +++ {"editable": true, "slideshow": {"slide_type": ""}}